-Some of the states require a certified copy of your birth certificates, , that has been translated into Spanish and confirmed by your own country.
+Some of the states require a certified copy of your birth certificate that has been translated into Spanish and confirmed by your own country.

 The documents will be kept, so don't bring originals.

-It generally takes at least 3 (three) working days to have your paperwork and documents processed.
+It generally takes at least three working days to have your paperwork and documents processed.

 If you have been divorced, you need to wait a year before applying for a marriage license.
 You will also need a certified copy of your divorce decree or certified copy of death certificate of deceased spouse.

 A blood test for R and HIV and Thorax (chest) X-rays are required in Mexico.
-It is recommended that these tests be done in Mexico two days prior to your wedding.
+It is recommended that these tests be done in Mexico two days before your wedding.
 The cost of the tests averages $125 per person.

 You need two to four witnesses over the age of 18.
 Your witnesses also need to provide identification.
 Some areas of Mexico may require that two of the witnesses be from your home country.
 The number of witnesses required depends on the location of your wedding.